csso-iam/proctor-backup/README.md

   # url: 'root@tcp(127.0.0.1:3306)/books?parseTime=true'

   # username of the mysql server to connect to
-  username: root
+  username: your_mysql_backup_user_name
   # password of the mysql server to connect to
-  password: 'root'
+  password: ${YOUR_MYSQL_BACKUP_USER_PASSWORD}   #Create environment variable for you backup user password to avoid security flows

-#The email settings that will be used for notifications (or email backup syncing, see the cloud config section)
+#The email settings that will be used for notifications (or backup sync by email, see Cloud Config section)
-#Remove the emqil settings if not needed
+#Remove the email settings if not needed
 email:
-  hostname: smtp.gmail.com  #smtp.mail.yahoo.com
+  hostname: smtp.gmail.com  #or smtp.mail.yahoo.com #provide the smtp server hostname
-  port: 587
+  port: 587    #smtp server port
   username: <your smtp email@email>
   to: <mailTo@>
-  password: <your smtp password>
+  password: ${YOUR_SMTP_PASSWORD}   #If possible, create an environment variable

 #Backups jobs settings, you can add as jobs as you need, actually there is only one database per job, option for all databases at once will come later
 jobs: